 to the Mediterranean Sea.
 Because of this strategic position, Gibraltar has been contested since 1000 BC, but from 1713

 , who lived here until 25000 years ago

 A colony of Barbary Macaques

-form a major tourist attraction but the locals regard them as a
+are a major tourist attraction but locals regard them as a nuisance.

-British Overseas Territory with a relaxed tax system that boosts the florishing financial services.
+Territory with a relaxed tax system that boosts the flourishing financial services.

 We visited Gibraltar in November 2013.

 make my day....